znibb/WowProfessionLevelingTool/README.md

 - Add engineering tools in the same way as enchanting rods

 ## Changelog
+### 1.5.5
+#### Bug fixes
+- Fixed the source for Ebon Shiv, Ornate Thorium Handaxe, Huge Thorium Battleaxe and Major Mana Potion to 'Quest'.

 ### 1.5.4
 #### Bug fixes
 - Fixed a potential error when a reagent hasn't been seen on the AH and thus have no determinable price.